-How well and reliably a partner for industrial assembly implements occupational health and safety is an important criterion for companies as clients.
+How well and reliably a partner for industrial assembly implements occupational health and safety is an important criterion for companies when working with industrial installation providers.
 The SCC procedure is an official indicator of this.

-Legislation leaves nothing to chance when it comes to occupational health and safety on construction sites.
-There are countless regulations on the subject: the Occupational Health and Safety Act (ArbSchG), the Workplace Ordinance (ArbStättV), the Industrial Safety Ordinance (BetrSichV), the Construction Site Ordinance (BaustellV) and the Rules for Occupational Health and Safety on Construction Sites (RAB) – to name just the most important.
-It is therefore important for both clients and their service providers to ensure that all health and safety requirements are met when installing a machine or system.
+Legislation leaves nothing to chance when it comes to occupational health and safety on installation sites.
+There are countless regulations on the subject in Germany: the occupational health and safety act (ArbSchG), the workplace regulation (ArbStättV), the industrial safety regulation (BetrSichV), the construction site regulations (BaustellV) and the rules for occupational health and safety on construction sites (RAB) – to name just the most important.
+It is therefore essential for both clients and their service providers to ensure that all health and safety requirements are met when installing a machine or system.

-But how can a client ensure that their installation partner is well-positioned in terms of safety management?
-This is where the SCC procedure comes in.
+But how can companies ensure that their installation partner is well-positioned in terms of safety management?
+This is where SCC procedures come in.
 It stands for Safety Certificate Contractors and is used to certify an occupational health and safety management system.
-The procedure considers numerous requirements for (occupational) safety as well as health and environmental protection.
+The certification considers numerous requirements for (occupational) safety as well as health and environmental protection.
 This is why some also refer to it as an SHE management system.

 SCC procedure provides safety

 The term ‘contractors’ refers to companies that provide certain services or works for a client.
-These include safety-related tasks such as maintenance work on production facilities, construction projects in general and the construction or conversion of facilities.
-A client can therefore rest assured: When he entrusts an SCC-certified company with a task, he also buys a high level of safety for his plants or projects – and thus maintains his own quality standards at a high level, among other things.
+These include safety-related tasks such as maintenance work on production facilities, construction projects in general and the construction or adaption of facilities.
+A client can therefore rest assured: When you entrust an SCC-certified company with a project on also buy a high level of safety for plants or projects – and thus maintaining own quality standards at a high level, among other things.

 As a specialist in international industrial assembly, SCHOLPP holds the important SCC certificate for its field of activity, officially confirming the high level of effort the company puts into safety.
 ‘Normally, employees are instructed in an occupational safety topic once a year,’ says Hartmut Kleinfeldt, Safety Engineer at SCHOLPP.
 ‘With us, however, they are trained on a safety topic every month and have to take SHE exams.’
 These certified employees are then responsible for ensuring that all accident prevention regulations are strictly adhered to on site.